how do airport scanners detect drugs in luggage

 Limitations of Airport Scanners in Detecting Drugs

-While airport scanners are decorated with advanced technology to identify threats, there are still limitations when it comes to how do airport scanners detect drugs in luggage.
-Understanding these limitations is important for improving security and closing gaps in the detection process.
+In fact, while there is beautiful technology on the airport scanners to identify the threats, there are limitations to how do airport scanners detect drugs in luggage.
+These limitations have to be understood to enhance security and to plug the gaps in detection mechanisms.

 1. False Positives and False Negatives